 Teaching the Calendar (Days, Months, Seasons)

-- Days of the Week Song – There are several variations of songs for the days of the week.
+- Days of the Week Song: There are several variations of songs for the days of the week.
 Pick your favorite, and sing it with the students to help them memorize the order.
 One favorite of mine is singing it to the tune of the Addams Family theme song.

-- Colorful Month Chains – give the students strips of paper with the months of the year on them (or let them write themselves).
-Then they staple or tape them in rings to make paper chains that represent the whole year.
+- Colorful Month Chains: Give the students strips of paper with the months of the year on them (or let them write themselves).
+Then, they staple or tape them in rings to make paper chains that represent the whole year.

-- Season Card Sort – This time, using pictures of events and actions, have students sort them into season categories.
+- Season Card Sort: This time, using pictures of events and actions, have students sort them into season categories.

 Telling Time Books

 Books foster a love of reading, of course, but they are also used to teach math skills!
 These telling time books will introduce important time concepts to kids, including vocabulary.
-Kids will learn about how time is important and what different times of the day mean.
+Kids will learn about how time is essential and what different times of the day mean.
 These telling time books will get kids excited about clocks and time!

-- T is for Time by Roland Smith – This ABC book uses time concepts and vocabulary for each letter of the alphabet.
+- T is for Time by Roland Smith: This ABC book uses time concepts and vocabulary for each letter of the alphabet.
 It is a great book to introduce the topic.

-- Dinosaur Tells the Time by Jan Lewis – This is a book that teaches kids time while encouraging them to move the hands on the clock as they read.
+- Dinosaur Tells the Time by Jan Lewis: This is a book that teaches kids time while encouraging them to move the hands on the clock as they read.

-- Telling Time by Jules Older- If you’re looking for a great way to teach kids the difference between an analog and digital clock, then consider reading this book to them.
+- Telling Time by Jules Older: If you’re looking for a great way to teach kids the difference between an analog and digital clock, then consider reading this book to them.
 It does a great job of showing kids how to read each clock type.

-- Bats Around the Clock by Kathi Applet – These bats in this book dance around the clock, teaching kids about time and dance moves!
+- Bats Around the Clock by Kathi Applet: These bats in this book dance around the clock, teaching kids about time and dance moves!
 Kids will have a blast learning time with this story.

-- The Clock Struck One by Trudy Harris – Styled after the nursery rhyme Hickory Dickory Dock; this story introduces time by the hour.
+- The Clock Struck One by Trudy Harris: Styled after the nursery rhyme Hickory Dickory Dock, this story introduces time by the hour.
 A cat chases a mouse throughout the day.

-- Little Hand, Big Hand by Pfiffikus – This book gives kids a lot of practice telling different times of the day.
+- Little Hand, Big Hand by Pfiffikus: This book gives kids a lot of practice telling different times of the day.
 It focuses on helping students understand the difference between the big hand and little hand, an important distinction that kids need to know.

 - 10 Minutes Till Bedtime by Peggy Rathmann